f-ernanda/client-api/README.md

 While working on this project, my main focus was on:

-- designing a simple CRUD API
+- Designing a simple CRUD API
-- structuring routes and controllers
+- Structuring routes and controllers
-- handling basic data persistence
+- Handling basic data persistence
-- understanding common backend patterns
+- Understanding common backend patterns

 It was an important step in getting more comfortable with backend concepts and API design.